Music Instructors - Georgetown, Texas

 Michael Ross

-Michael Ross hails from the arctic land of Anchorage, Alaska, where he held the position of principal cellist in the Alaska All-State Orchestra for all four years of high school.
-At the age of 15, he won the Anchorage Symphony youth concerto competition, and enrolled in the University of Alaska Anchorage to lead the cello section in their Sinfonia.
-Mike has poked around the rest of the U.S. a little too, attending the Ithaca Violoncello Institute in NY, and sitting principal cellist at the Marrowstone Summer Music Festival in WA.
+Michael hails from the arctic land of Anchorage, Alaska, where he held the position of principal cellist in the Alaska All-State Orchestra for all four years of high school.
+At the age of 15, he won the Anchorage Symphony youth concerto competition and enrolled in the University of Alaska Anchorage to lead the cello section in their Sinfonia.
+Mike has poked around the rest of the U.S. a little too, attending the Ithaca Violoncello Institute in NY, and sitting as principal cellist at the Marrowstone Summer Music Festival in WA.
 Mike has also attended the University of North Texas and Sam Houston State University, where he earned his B.M. in cello performance.
 Mike is also a skilled pianist, electric bassist, and guitarist in many different styles, and enjoys teaching cello, piano, and guitar students of all ages at Dolce Music Studio.
 Whether private or in a group setting, Mike is eager to engage his students in a musical journey that will inspire and motivate excellence.
-His commitment to education at Dolce for the past 12 years speaks volumes regarding his work.
-He also serves as the Master Teacher directing one of his students who is participating in the Student Teacher Program.
+His commitment to education at Dolce for the past 13 years speaks volumes regarding his work.
+He has now moved out of state to assist his aging parents, but he is experienced with online instruction through virtual lessons.

 David Schoo